debdeep925/Crafts_Portfolio/README.md

 Hey there!
 I'm a **DevOps Engineer by profession**, but an **artist at heart**.
 After spending years in the fast-paced IT industry, I decided it was time to slow down — not in career, but in **soulful expression**.

-What started as a weekend hobby turned into a beautiful journey, and today, it blooms into **CraftedWithSoul** — your new favorite corner for handcrafted treasures.
+What started as a weekend hobby turned into a beautiful journey, and today, it blooms into **pri_artistic_graystone** — your new favorite corner for handcrafted treasures.

 ---